Ultimate Washington, DC Real Estate Investing Guide for 2026

 Median Population Age

-The median citizens’ age is a factor that you may not have thought about.
-If the median age is equal to that of the regular worker, it’s a good indication.
-A high number of such citizens indicates a substantial supply of home purchasers.
-The needs of retired people will probably not fit into your investment project strategy.
+The median population age is a simple indicator of the presence of desirable home purchasers.
+If the median age is equal to the one of the regular worker, it is a positive indication.
+Workers are the people who are probable home purchasers.
+The goals of retired people will probably not suit your investment project strategy.

 Unemployment Rate